Namrah-99/DSA-in-JS/data-structures/details/strings/general.md

 - Checks if the character is not a vowel using `!` and `.includes("aeiouAEIOU")`.
 - If it's not a vowel, appends it to the `result` string.

+### Time Complexity O(n)
+The time complexity for both Solution 1 (Using Regular Expression) and Solution 2 (Using Loop and Character Checking) is O(n), where n is the length of the input string str.
+Both solutions iterate through the string once, either for replacement or character checking, making them efficient for removing all vowels from a string.

 </p>
 </details>